-Alternative Investments Risks: A number of Portfolios may invest and/or Financial Advisors may recommend in a variety of alternative investments.
-Alternative investments, including (but not limited to) private investment funds (such as hedge funds or private equity funds), alternative mutual funds, non-traditional ETFs managed futures products and/or real estate (related) investments may also present unique risks, such as decreased liquidity and transparency, and increased complexity.
+Alternative Investments Risks: Some Financial Advisors may recommend in a variety of alternative investments.
+Alternative investments, including (but not limited to) private investment funds (such as hedge funds or private equity funds), alternative mutual funds, non-traditional ETFs managed futures products, and/or real estate (related) investments may also present unique risks, such as decreased liquidity and transparency, and increased complexity.
 Alternative investments typically use derivative instruments (such as, options, futures, or index-based instruments) and/or leveraging strategies.
 The use of derivative instruments involves multiple risks, as discussed in more detail above.
-In addition, to the extent that the alternative investment uses commodities (or commodity-based derivatives) as part of its investment strategy, the investment return may also vary as a result of fluctuations in the demand and supply of the underlying commodities.
+In addition, to the extent that the alternative investment uses commodities (or commodity-based derivatives) as part of its investment strategy, the investment return may also vary as a result of fluctuations in the supply and demand of the underlying commodities.
 Real estate-related investments will be subject to the risks generally related to real estate, including risks specific to geographic areas in which the underlying investments were made.
 Certain alternative investments may be less tax efficient than others.
 Each alternative investment is typically subject to internal fees (including, but not limited to management and/or performance fees), which affect the product's net asset value and reduce the return that a Client will realize with respect to the investment.

-Additional risks may include style-specific risk, speculative investment risk, concentration risk, correlation risk, credit risk and lower-quality debt securities risk, equity securities risk, financial services companies' risk, interest rate risk, nondiversification risk, small- and mid-cap company risk, and special risks of mutual funds and/or ETFs, among others.
+Additional risks may include style-specific risk, speculative investment risk, concentration risk, correlation risk, credit risk and lower-quality debt securities risk, equity securities risk, financial services companies' risk, interest rate risk, nondiversification risk, small and mid cap company risk, and special risks of mutual funds and/or ETFs, among others.

 Unrelated Business Taxable Income: Unrelated business taxable income ("UBTI") is income regularly generated by a taxexempt entity by means of taxable activities.
 This income is not related to the main function of the entity, but is needed to generate a small portion of income.
 UBTI is typically associated with income received from investments in limited partnerships and master limited partnerships, which are required to pay out most of their profits.
-When UBTI of \$1,000 or more is received from investments held in a client's tax deferred retirement account (such as an IRA), as custodian Stifel will take the necessary steps to pay the UBTI tax liability from the assets of the retirement account and will use a vendor to prepare and file the required Form 990-T with the IRS.
-Affected retirement accounts will incur filing fee for each Form 990-T that Stifel files on behalf of the account.
-Clients with retirement accounts investing in such securities should refer to the Stifel Account Agreement and Disclosure Booklet for additional information about the processing fee charged for these filings.
+Clients may also be affected if a Fund in their account in turn invests in entities that generate income that qualifies as UBTI for their retirement account.
+When UBTI of \$1,000 or more is received from investments held in a client's tax-deferred retirement account (such as an IRA), as custodian, Stifel will take the necessary steps to pay the UBTI tax liability from the assets of the retirement account and will use a vendor to prepare and file the required Form 990-T with the IRS.
+Affected retirement accounts will incur filing fees for each Form 990-T that Stifel files on behalf of the account.
+Clients with retirement accounts investing in such securities (directly or through Portfolio investing in such securities) should refer to the Stifel Account Agreement and Disclosure Booklet for additional information about the processing fee charged for these filings.